Dilatorily/blog/README.md

 * `npm install`: Installs the *NPM* dependencies.
 * `npm run clean`: Removes the `public` directory.
 * `npm run build`: Bundles all of the application in the `public` directory.
+* `npm test`: Runs the unit test in a headless browser and generates the code coverage
 * `npm run dev`: Starts a development server with hot reloading serving the application *in-memory* at [http://0.0.0.0:8080](http://0.0.0.0:8080).
 * `npm start`: Starts a server serving the `public` directory at [https://0.0.0.0](https://0.0.0.0).
 * `npm stop`: Stops the server serving the `public` directory at [https://0.0.0.0](https://0.0.0.0).